eProsima/Micro-XRCE-DDS-docs/docs/notes.rst

 **Agent 1.1.0 | Client 1.1.1**

-This version include the following changes in both Agent and Client:
+This version includes the following changes in both Agent and Client:

 * Agent 1.1.0:
     * Add